-The incumbent executive - directors do not receive allowances, per diem, or bonuses.
-The incumbent non-executive and/or independent directors are entitled to receive allowances of Php100,000.00 per Board meeting attended, and Php20,000.00 per Committee meeting attended.
+Executive directors are not entitled to allowances, per diem, or bonuses.

+The non-executive directors, including independent directors, are entitled to receive allowances of Php200,000.00 per Board meeting attended, and Php100,000.00 per Committee meeting attended.
+In addition, the following receive an annual retainer fee as below: